 FIS-I 440 Population Genetics (3 cr.)
-P: BIOL-K 322, BIOL-K 323, STAT-I 301.
+P: BIOL-K 322 and BIOL-K 323 and STAT-I 301, all with a grade of C or better.
 Spring.
 This course will serve as an introduction to the principles of population genetics.
 The course will cover the theory behind population genetics that includes a historical perspective to the current accepted models of population theory; examine the relationships between allele and genotype frequencies, and the fundamentals of molecular evolutionary genetics.